hectorproko/DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER/Project22_Steps.md

 # DEPLOYING-APPLICATIONS-INTO-KUBERNETES-CLUSTER

 PROJECT 22 showcases the deployment and configuration of an Nginx web server in a Kubernetes cluster.
-The project involves various steps such as creating a Kubernetes cluster, deploying pods and services, configuring a LoadBalancer, using Deployments and ReplicaSets.
+The project involves various steps such as creating a Kubernetes cluster, deploying pods and services, configuring a LoadBalancer, using Deployments and **ReplicaSets**.

 ## UNDERSTANDING THE CONCEPT